Key Takeaways

 The Present: Advanced Models

 Factor investing targets quantifiable traits that explain cross-sectional variation in expected returns, shifting away from discretionary stock picking.
-It evolved from the single-factor CAPM (Market Risk) to the Fama-French Three-Factor and eventually Five-Factor models.
+It evolved from the single-factor CAPM (Market Risk) to the Fama-French Five-Factor Model.

 | Factor | Acronym | Economic Rationale |